Behaviour / Anti-Bullying

 The governing body, after consultation with staff, parents and pupils wish the following principles to be promoted within our school:

-- Active engagement with the school's Christian values within a caring, nurturing and prayerful environment
+- Active engagement with the school's Christian values within a caring and nurturing environment

 - All members of school community have the right to feel safe